One Day in Kanazawa Itinerary | The Perfect Day Trip

 To get these tickets, simply head to one of the JR Ticket Offices or ticket machines in the Kyoto Station.
 Being a popular day trip, I highly recommend booking these tickets in advance.

-Important Shinkansen Note.
-Make sure to ALWAYS keep all your Shinkansen tickets when traveling, because you’ll need them to both enter and exit the train station.
+Important Shinkansen Note: Make sure to ALWAYS keep all of your Shinkansen tickets when traveling, because you’ll need them to both enter and exit the train station.
 This is a general note for all tickets.

 Kanazawa Day Trip from Tokyo

-Similarly to Kyoto, best way to get to Kanazawa from Tokyo is via the Shinkansen.
-Being farther away, this bullet train commute, remaining the fastest method, lasts 3 hours.
+Similarly to Kyoto, the best way to get to Kanazawa from Tokyo is via the Shinkansen.
+Being farther away, the bullet train is the fastest way to get there at around 3 hours.
 If you have a JR Pass, this is another great trip to use it!

 You can take a direct bullet train, the Hokuriku Shinkansen, from the Tokyo Station or Omiya Station.
 This commute is around 2 to 2.5 hours, and costs around 14,380 yen – roughly $100.